Effective Treatment for Patellofemoral Pain: A Comprehensive Approach

 Based on the 2014 study, our rehab programs focus on strengthening the hip, knee, and lower body stabilizers to provide long-term relief from PF pain.

-✔️ Arch support exercises for flat feet & pronation control
+Arch support exercises for flat feet and pronation control

 Get Relief from Patellofemoral Pain Today!

 If you’re experiencing knee pain, patellar instability, or difficulty walking, don’t wait for it to worsen.
-At Connecticut Disc and Laser Therapy Centers, we provide advanced, non-invasive solutions to restore your knee function and eliminate pain—without surgery.
+At Connecticut Disc and Laser Therapy Centers, we provide advanced, non-invasive solutions to restore your knee function and reduce pain — without surgery.

 📖 How MLS Laser Therapy Helps Knee Pain